Jawfish/clicker/README.md

 # clicker

-Simple GUI automation tool to send clicks if a specified pixel matches a specified color.
+clicker is a command line click automation tool built in Python.